Triumph (band): Early days and first two albums (1975–1978)

-Triumph began as a four-piece, blues-based band consisting of Fred Keeler (guitar), Peter Young (organ), Mike Levine (bass) and Gil Moore (drums, vocals).
-The group, at the time called Abernathy Shagnaster, signed to Canada's Attic Records in 1975 and issued the non-charting single "Hobo"/"Got To Get You Back In My Life".
+Before Triumph was a four-piece blues-based band consisting of Fred Keeler (guitar), Peter Young (organ), Mike Levine (bass) and Gil Moore (drums, vocals).
+This group, called Abernathy Shagnaster, signed to Canada's Attic Records in 1975 and issued the non-charting single "Hobo"/"Got to Get You Back in My Life".

-Keeler and Young left the group soon after the band's first single was released.
-In the summer of 1975 Moore and Levine met guitarist Rik Emmett, who was playing at Toronto's Hollywood Tavern in a band called ACT III.
-After jamming with the pair at Moore's house in Mississauga and reviewing Triumph's existing contracts, Emmett agreed to join the band.
+Keeler and Young left the group soon after the band's first single was released and in the summer of 1975 Moore and Levine met guitarist Rik Emmett, who was playing at Toronto's Hollywood Tavern in a band called ACT III.
+After jamming with the pair at Moore's house in Mississauga and reviewing the group's existing contracts, Emmett agreed to join the band, now called Triumph.
 Triumph's first paid concert with Emmett was at Simcoe High School in September 1975.

 Guitarist Emmett's songwriting style brought both progressive rock and classical music influences; most Triumph albums included a classical guitar solo piece.
 Moore doubled as lead singer on many of the band's heavier songs and in their later years, some softer ballads; bassist and pianist Levine produced their early albums.
 As with many progressive rock and heavy metal bands, Triumph's style proved unpopular with rock critics; Rolling Stone reviewers labelled them a "faceless band".

-Triumph's first album (originally self-titled but later renamed In the Beginning) was released in Canada in 1976.
-The group's second LP Rock & Roll Machine followed in 1977 and contained a version of Joe Walsh's song "Rocky Mountain Way".
-Neither of these original albums were released in the United States, however, RCA Records did release a debut US album in 1978 also titled Rock & Roll Machine.
-This album combined songs from both Canadian releases with new artwork.
+Triumph's self-titled first album was originally released in Canada in 1976.
+It was later retitled on re-issues as In the Beginning.
+The second LP, Rock & Roll Machine, followed in 1977 and contained a version of the Joe Walsh song "Rocky Mountain Way".
+Neither of these original albums were released in the United States, however, RCA Records subsequently released a debut US album in 1978 also titled Rock & Roll Machine.
+This album, also released internationally, combines songs from both Canadian releases with new artwork.
 "Rocky Mountain Way" received some scattered US airplay.

-In mid-1978 Triumph subbed in for Sammy Hagar on an FM radio-station promotion date in San Antonio, Texas, followed by a run of five shows in Texas for JAM Productions (a promoter named Joe A Miller), then toured across Canada with fellow Canadian rockers Moxy and Trooper.
+In February 1978 Triumph subbed in for Sammy Hagar on a radio-station promotion date for 99.5 KISS-FM in San Antonio, Texas, followed by a run of five shows in Texas for JAM Productions (a promoter named Joe A Miller), then toured across Canada with fellow Canadian rockers Moxy and Trooper.

 On August 26, 1978, they were headliners at the Canada Jam Festival at Mosport Park, playing before a crowd of about 110,000 people.